 Evaluations are conducted consistent with California Family Code 3117 and involve psychological testing of the parents, the children and typically extended question and answer sessions as well as investigation of the issues.
 These evaluations can go on for as long as 90 days to six months depending on the extent of the issues involved in the child custody case.

-Our Orange County divorce attorneys will help you take a look at what these child custody evaluations, typically called Family Code 730 evaluations, involve and what an experienced Orange County divorce attorneys can do to help you make the best decisions for your evaluation.
+Our O.C. divorce attorneys will help you take a look at what these child custody evaluations, typically called Family Code 730 evaluations, involve and what an experienced attorneys can do to help you make the best decisions for your evaluation.

-The first decision an Orange County divorce attorney must help you make is which evaluator he or she will choose.
-This isn’t always an easy decision and often depends on the actual issues in the custody case as well as the experience of the Orange County divorce attorney with particular evaluators.
+The first decision is which evaluator he or she will choose.
+This isn’t always an easy decision and often depends on the actual issues in the custody case.
 Although most attorneys won’t admit it, evaluators do have reputations that precede them.
 Some have reputations of being objective while others are known to have particular biases, depending on the facts or the issues that are presented in the custody case.
-Whether or not these biases are real or imagined, some Orange County divorce attorneys do not feel comfortable using certain evaluators based on their own experience with the evaluator or what they have heard about a particular one.
+Whether or not these biases are real or imagined, some lawyers do not feel comfortable using certain evaluators based on their own experience with the evaluator or what they have heard about a particular one.

-The last issue that an experienced Orange County divorce attorney must determine is the scope of the evaluation.
+The last issue that you must determine is the scope of the evaluation.
 Family law judges sometimes send limited issues to evaluation.
 For example, in a child custody case, the only issue the judge may want more information about is one of parental alienation.
 If so, the judge will send the case to an evaluator just on that issue.
 Whether a judge chooses a full evaluation of all the custody issues or select ones depends, in part, on the advocacy of the attorneys If a mother and father do not agree on many custody issues, a full evaluation is best.
-If select issues are serious and the reasons for contention between the parents, good Orange County divorce attorneys know they should ask for a limited evaluation to save time, money and focus the evaluator on what really matters.
+If select issues are serious and the reasons for contention between the parents, good attorneys know they should ask for a limited evaluation to save time, money and focus the evaluator on what really matters.

 You may wonder what the answers are to these three issues – what evaluators are the better ones?
 Should a report be agreed upon as admissible from the outset or not?
 Should the evaluation be limited in scope or cover all of the custody issues?
 Your case is unique to you.
 Its facts are not like every other set of facts and every other custody case.
 While there may be similarities, it is critical that a cookie-cutter approach not be taken to your individual child custody case.